dnh-ee/api-cheat-sheet/README.md

     * Use plural forms (‘orders’ instead of ‘order’).
     * Alternate resource names with IDs as URL nodes (e.g. /orders/{orderId}/items/{itemId})
     * Keep URLs as short as possible.
 Preferably, no more-than three nodes per URL.
+    * Use `-` as the separator for compound names

 1. Use nouns as resource names (e.g. don’t use verbs in URLs).

 1. Make resource representations meaningful.
-    * “No Naked IDs!”
+    * Inside aggregate boundaries: “No Naked IDs!”
 No plain IDs embedded in responses.
 Use links and reference objects.
     * Design resource representations.
 Don’t simply represent database tables.
     * Merge representations.
 Don’t expose relationship tables as two IDs.
+    * Avoid deep nesting of sub-resources when sub-resource id is unique in its own right

 1. Support filtering, sorting, and pagination on collections.